 3. Charging a car battery with a home inverter wall outlet.

-This method is not well known and may need you to get some more equipment.
+This method is not well known and may require you to get some more equipment.
 However, it is not a method you should use frequently.
 As we all know, an inverter is an electrical device that converts alternate current to direct current.
 To achieve this goal, you have to take the following steps.

 Step 1: Before setting up this connection, please disconnect the inverter from the power supply, then connect the black wire of the inverter to the negative port of the battery and the red wire of the inverter to the positive port.